ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 5. Proceed to the next section.

-## Part 2: Install and authorize the EDM Upload agent
+## Part 2: Install and authorize the EDM Upload Agent

 During this phase, you'll set up a dedicated user account for Office 365, download and install the EDM Upload Agent, and authorize the tool.